Availity/sdk-js/packages/api-core/src/README.md

 ```

 #### remove or delete
-Remove an entity with a DELETE call.
-When an id is passed in, `/id` is added to the url.
-If the first parameter is a string or number, it is treated as an ID, otherwise data.
+Remove an entity with a `DELETE` call.
+When an `id` is passed in, `/id` is added to the url.
+If the first parameter is a string or number, it is treated as an ID, otherwise it is treated as an object.

 ```javascript
 remove(id, config);